At a Glance

 ✨Tip Number 2

 Network with other Gas Service Engineers or professionals in the industry.
-They might have insights or tips about the job market in the PE area, and could even refer you to opportunities.
-Building connections can often lead to job offers.
+They might have insights about the job market or even know about opportunities that aren't widely advertised.

 ✨Tip Number 3